ushelp/ECheck/readme.md

       max:"The maximum value of {0}",
       regexp:"Invalid value",
       extension:"Invalid extension,only {0}",
-      vc:"Didn't match the word verification"
+      vc:"Didn't match the word verification",

-      lengthrange:"Please use between {0} and {1} characters"
+      lengthrange:"Please use between {0} and {1} characters",
       numberrange:"Value is between{0}and{1}"

 ## 8 , custom default , correct error message